deltachat/deltachat-pages/en/help.md

 ### Is a message exposed in cleartext if E2E-encryption is not available? {#tls}

+No, probably your message is not exposed as cleartext to the network but it depends on the configuration of your e-mail provider.
 With almost all mail servers, Delta Chat establishes strict _transport encryption_ ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)) which secures connections between your device and your e-mail server.